-In 2012, the inflation rate was 3.1 per cent., which was 0.9 percentage points higher than the Eurozone average, this being mainly due to a rise in energy prices during the year (in particular liquid fuels) and a slightly higher growth in services prices.
-In 2013, the inflation rate reached 0.9 per cent., driven by higher food and services prices as well as the Government's increase in the rate of value-added tax ("VAT") in July 2013.
-In 2014, the Republic experienced deflation of 0.1 per cent.
+Following an inflation rate of 0.9 per cent. in 2013, driven by higher food and services prices as well as the Government's increase in the rate of value-added tax ("VAT") in July 2013, the Republic experienced deflation of 0.1 per cent in 2014.
 Amid the continuation of weak domestic demand and a notable decline in commodity prices in the second half of 2014, prices for most goods were down year-on-year.
 The deflation was mainly the result of lower prices of energy and, to some extent, food and durable goods, offset in part by a positive contribution of services, largely due to higher prices of supplementary health insurance and packaged holidays.
 In 2015, Slovenia had a deflation rate of 0.6 per cent.
 Consumer prices fell in 2015, mainly due to the lower prices of energy and durable goods, although prices of food, particularly unprocessed food, increased year-on-year.
 Prices of services recorded lower growth than in the previous year, largely due to the base effect, which faded out in 2015.
 In 2016, Slovenia had an inflation rate of 0.6 per cent., which was largely the result of higher energy prices.
 After a prolonged period of year-on-year declines at the end of 2016, energy prices reached the levels recorded at the end of 2015.
 The prices of services increased in 2016, which was primarily attributable to growth in household consumption.
 The prices of food also increased in 2016, while prices of durable and semi-durable goods were lower in the same period.
-In the first nine months of 2017, inflation increased mainly due to strong growth in energy prices, though this growth in energy prices slowed in the second and third quarters of 2017.
-Inflation was also driven by higher food (particularly unprocessed food) and services prices and semi-durable goods.
+In 2017 (1.9 per cent.), inflation increased mainly due to strong growth in energy prices.
+Inflation was also driven by higher food (particularly unprocessed food) and services prices and semi-durable goods, while the contribution of services slightly decreased compared to 2016.
+In 2018, inflation slightly decreased due to lower contribution of food and energy prices while the contribution of services increased substantially as a consequence of favourable economic conditions and resulting growth of private consumption.
+In the first five months of 2019, inflation was at around 1.5 per cent..
+Prices of services have remained the main driver of inflation.

-The following table sets out the annual inflation rate (as measured by the Harmonised Index of Consumer Prices), which is used by the ECB as a general indicator of inflation and price stability for the years ended 31 December 2012 to 2016 and the nine months ended 30 September 2016 and 2017:
+The following table sets out the annual inflation rate (as measured by the Harmonised Index of Consumer Prices (end-period)), which is used by the ECB as a general indicator of inflation and price stability for the years ended 31 December 2014 to 2018 and the five months ended 31 May 2018 and 2019:

-Year e nded 31 Decem ber Nine months Septem
+Year end led 31 Decem ber Five months e May nded 31

-2012 2013 2014 2015 2016 2016 2017
+- 2014 2015 2016 2017 2018 2018 2019

-(%)
+- (%)

+Eurozone (0.2) 0.3 1.1 1.3 1.5 2.0 1.2

-Eurozone 2.2 3.1 0.8 0.9 (0.2) (0.1) 0.2 (0.6) 1.1 0.6 0.4 0.2 1.5 1.4
+Slovenia (0.1) (0.6) 0.6 1.9 1.4 2.2 1.6